PoweRGbg/WelcomeOnBoard/MOCK_SERVICE_README.md

 ### Using the Service

-The mock service implements the same interface as the real backend service, so no code changes are needed when switching between them.
+The mock service implements almost the same interface as the real backend service, so no code changes are needed when switching between them.

 ```typescript
 // Inject the service using the factory